Heisenburger2020/Vabs-Net/README.md

 ## Small molecule binding site dataset
 In this paper, we also proposed a new small molecule binding site dataset, which can be found in [BindingSiteDataset4VabsNet](https://huggingface.co/datasets/Heisenburger2000/BindingSiteDataset4VabsNet)

+## version
+We found a slight difference for EC and GO evaluation and updated the re-evaluated results in the arxiv version.

 ## Example of reproduction

 ### Pre-train